qmlbook/qt6book/docs/ch06-controls/image-viewer.md

 }
 ```

-The `fileOpenDialog` element is a `FileDialog` control from the `Qt.Labs` module.
-The file dialog can be used to open or save files, as well as picking directories.
+The `fileOpenDialog` element is a `FileDialog` control from the `Qt.labs` module.
+The file dialog can be used to open or save files.

 In the code we start by assigning a `title`.
 Then we set the starting folder using the `shortcut` property.
-The `shortcut` property holds links to common folders such as the user’s home, documents, and such.
-After that we set a name filter that controls what files the user can see and pick using the dialog.
+The `shortcut` property holds links to common folders such as the user’s home, documents, and so on.
+After that we set a name filter that controls which files the user can see and pick using the dialog.

-Finally, we reach the `onAccepted` signal handler where the `Image` element that holds the window contents is set to show the the selected file.
+Finally, we reach the `onAccepted` signal handler where the `Image` element that holds the window contents is set to show the selected file.
 There is an `onRejected` signal as well, but we do not need to handle it in the image viewer application.

 ```qml
 ApplicationWindow {